-Income Taxes

-The Company is subject to U.S. federal income taxes as well as state and local taxes for its share of net taxable income.
+Income Taxes-The Company is subject to U.S. federal income taxes as well as state and local taxes for its share of net taxable income.
 The Company files a U.S. federal tax return in addition to state and local tax returns, as required.
 Refer to Note 11, Income Taxes, for further disclosure.

-Recent Issued Accounting Pronouncements

-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
+Recent Issued Accounting Pronouncements-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
 ASU 2014-09 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 The Company adopted the new standard effective on January 1, 2019 using the modified retrospective method.
 Furthermore, the Company has reached conclusions on key accounting assessments, including identification of performance obligations, and evaluation of existing contracts and revenue streams for potential changes in the amount and timing of revenue recognition.
 As a result of this analysis, substantially all revenue streams are excluded from the scope of the new standard and the adoption of the standard has no material impact on the Company's consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
 The guidance in this ASU supersedes the leasing guidance in Leases (Topic 840).
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for those leases previously classified as operating leases.
 The guidance requires the use of a modified retrospective transition approach, which includes a number of optional practical expedients that entities may elect to apply.
 The amendments in ASU No. 2016-02 are effective for annual reporting periods beginning after December 15, 2019, and interim periods with fiscal years beginnings after December 15, 2020, with early adoption permitted.
-The Company is currently evaluating the effect on its consolidated financial statements and related disclosures.
+The adoption of ASU No. 2016-02 did not have a material impact on the financial statements or related disclosures.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 ASU 2016-13 modifies U.S. GAAP related to the recognition of credit losses by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-ASU 2016-13 would apply to financial assets such as loans, debt securities, trade receivables, off-balance sheet credit exposures, reinsurance receivables, and other financial assets that have the contractual right to receive cash.
-The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
+ASU 2016-13 would apply to financial assets such as loans, debt securities, trade receivables, off-balance sheet credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2020.
 The Company is currently assessing the impact the adoption of ASU 2016-13 will have on future financial statements and disclosures.